 8. Akita Inu

-Highlights: Devoted, Dignified, Fearless.
+Highlights: Devoted, Dignified, Fearless

 Although Akita Inus make great gifts, they make better companions.
 When it comes to loyalty, the Akita Inu is second to none among Asian dog breeds.
-For this reason, they can be quite territorial and protective dogs.
+For this reason, they can be very territorial and protective dogs.
 It’s why they’re such coveted guard dogs.